Love Lady Larla

 Shine bent to pick it up and paused.
 Why?
 Why should she do that?
 She didn’t want to be with Arnloch or Falt or any of them, but then again, she had never seen such vibrant riches before.
 But it wasn’t about the riches.
 Compared to her home, this was everything she had ever wanted, ever imagined.

 But no, again that wasn’t true, either.
 She had imagined so much more than fraying dresses and dusty carpets.
 She and Kat had obsessed over those books.
 The fields of green, the expanse of blue.
-Kat had made her promise, but what good was a promise with a dead person?
+Kat had made her promise, but what good was a promise to the dead?

 Her stomach churned.
 She felt hideous, and with that feeling of self-hatred, she smiled even harder.

 No, Shine.
 Focus.
 The world out there – it didn’t matter.
 The Apostiates guarded it.
 It wasn’t for her to experience.
 She wasn’t one of the lucky ones.
-Whatever waited out there was for other people to experience, but not her.
+Whatever waited out there was for other people, not her.
 Her stomach squeezed with hunger.
 Her lips cracked with thirst.

 She picked up the dress and held it out in front of her.